aws-samples/aws-tools-for-babylonjs-editor/open-source-hosts-plugin/CONTRIBUTING.md

 ### Testing

-Ensure unit tests run locally: `npm run test`

-Additionally, ensure that the plugin loads in the editor, and that a host can be added to the open project without errors.

 #### Unit Tests

+You can run the unit test suite by using the command: `npm run test`

 Unit tests will be run automatically across Windows/Linux/MacOSX on every submitted PR.

 #### Integration Tests

-TODO: Fill out when available
+Manually ensure that the plugin loads in the editor, and that a host can be added to the open project without errors.